hyperknot/open-protector-standard/problems_solutions.md

 **Why?**

-Because real-world pilot injury reports show that the best protectors available today are **low G, low jerk full-sized airbags**, exactly like the orange protector.
+Because real-world pilot injury reports show that the best protectors available today are **low-G, low-jerk full-sized airbags**, exactly like the orange protector.

-Moreover, if we look a bit on these graphs, we can see that jerk and duration limits are inversely correlated: the steeper the curve => the shorter the "time above 20 G" horizontal line is.
+Moreover, if we look a bit closer at these graphs, we can see that jerk and duration limits are inversely correlated: the steeper the curve $\Rightarrow$ the shorter the "time above 20 G" horizontal line is.

 This is confirmed by the existing EN test reports and their estimated jerk values:

 - Gin GR5: **17.5 ms** | jerk ~**5369 G/sec**
 - Submarine: **18.3 ms** | jerk ~**8000 G/sec**

-- Exoceat: **19.5 ms** | jerk ~ **1245 G/sec**
+- Exoceat: **19.5 ms** | jerk ~**1245 G/sec**
 - Kanibal: **19.6 ms** | jerk ~**1216 G/sec**
 - Skywalk RXA3: **22.5 ms** | jerk ~**1186 G/sec**

-We can see that **protectors with the lowest jerk values have the highest durations values** and the **protectors with the lowest duration values are all Koroyd**.
+We can see that **protectors with the lowest jerk values have the highest duration values** and the **protectors with the lowest duration values are all Koroyd**.

-I believe that by requiring these overly strict duration requirements, and not taking into account the jerk limits, we are actually killing the best protectors in the market.
+I believe that by requiring these overly strict duration requirements, and not taking into account the jerk limits, we are actually killing the best protectors on the market.

 **Proposed solution**

 I believe time duration limits are actually not needed when we have jerk limits.

 Why?
 Have a look at the visualizer app on [harnessvis.hyperknot.com](https://harnessvis.hyperknot.com/)

-Even at 2000 G/sec average jerk, we can only reach 34 G so the 42 G limit is not relevant.
-And even if we count the "Time over 20 G" duration 2x because of a bounce, we are only at 2 * 14 = 28 ms, well below the NASA ejector seat's limit of 500 ms.
+Even at 2000 G/sec average jerk, we can only reach 34 G, so the 42 G limit is not relevant.
+And even if we count the "Time over 20 G" duration 2× because of a bounce, we are only at 2 * 14 = 28 ms, well below the NASA ejector seat limit of 500 ms.

 ![CleanShot 2025-12-30 at 02.05.59@2x](assets/CleanShot 2025-12-30 at 02.05.59@2x.png)

 #### A comment on "SIC"

-As for "SIC", I cannot wrap my head around the fact that the proposal takes something called "Head Injury Criterion", changes the exponent from 2.5 -> 2 and renames it to "Spine Injury Criterion".
+As for "SIC", I cannot wrap my head around the fact that the proposal takes something called "Head Injury Criterion", changes the exponent from 2.5 to 2 and renames it to "Spine Injury Criterion".

 <img src="assets/sic.gif" alt="sic">

 This is wrong on many levels.
 Science doesn't work like this.
-We cannot just invent medical "criterions" by changing names and exponents without doing medical studies.
+We cannot just invent medical "criteria" by changing names and exponents without doing medical studies.

 I understand the idea behind it: it is to replace the step function (yellow line) with a single line (white line).
 We adjust the exponent to get the line angle correct.
 [Fred's video](https://www.youtube.com/watch?v=EnRK16sgj8A) does a brilliant job of explaining it.

 <img src="assets/hic-line.png" alt="SIC comparison">

-But please don't call it "Spine Injury Criterion", call it "Time-Integrated Acceleration Criteria" as it's written a few seconds before.
+But please don't call it "Spine Injury Criterion"; call it "Time-Integrated Acceleration Criteria" as it's written a few seconds before.
 I believe it's worth discussing, it's an interesting idea, it's just the name which I disagree with.